igor-240340/FunctionApproximation/README.md

 - sqrt - Newton-Raphson.

 ## Documentation
-See /docs for derivations and some theory behind the Maclaurin series and Newton-Raphson.
+/docs contains Mathcad projects with experiments, derivations and etc. for the Maclaurin series and Newton-Raphson.